parshikovt/OptML-project/README.md

 Optimization in machine learning, both theoretical and applied, is dominated by first-order gradient methods such as stochastic gradient descent (SGD).
 In this article, we explore the applicability of second-order methods to the image classification problem.
 We analyze the performance of the Convolutional Neural Network trained with AdaHesian, LBFGS and BB methods in comparison to the first-order optimization methods such as SGD, SGD-momentum and Adam.

 ## Repository structure
+This repository contains the report, code and results of our experiments.

+`lib` contains:

+- `models.py` - CNN model
+- `train.py` - train pipeline for CIFAR classification

+Also there is `Experiments.ipynb` notebook with experiments and `train.py` script.

+Folder `results` contains the dictionaries with results (train and valid loss, scores and running time) for `Adam`, `SGD`, `SGD-momentum`, `AdaHessian`, `BB` optimizers.

 ## Team